 The Certificate in Financial Studies (CeFS) teaches students about the financial services industry and how to apply the appropriate solutions available within the evolving financial services marketplace.
-The qualification will enable learners to make informed and confident decisions regarding their finances.
+The qualification will enable learners to make informed and confident decisions regarding their personal finances.
 It will help learners to become responsible borrowers and sensible savers, and to have an appreciation of the need for financial planning throughout their life.

-CeFS is a Level 3 qualification, which is benchmarked at equivalent to an AS Level.
-Upon completion on the CeFS, students can study for a further year to achieve the Diploma in Financial Studies (DipFS).
-The Diploma is also a Level 3 qualification, benchmarked as an A2 equivalent.
+A minimum of five GCSEs at grade 4 and above, with at least two at grade 6, including English, and Maths at Grade 5.
 A keen interest in current affairs is desirable and there is a lot of independent reading to do.

-For those wishing to seek employment after A-Levels, this course provides an excellent base from which to enter the banking and insurance industries in particular but any business would welcome students with a good understanding of personal finance.
+For those wishing to seek employment after A Levels, this course provides an excellent base from which to enter the banking and insurance industries in particular but any business would welcome students with a good understanding of personal finance.

 The qualifications are well-respected by industry and many professionals, already employed, study LIBF qualifications as part of their continued professional development.

-There are 4 Mandatory Modules:
+There are 4 Mandatory Units:

-- Financial Capability for the Immediate & Short Term
+Financial capability for the Immediate & Short term

-- Financial Capability for the Medium & Long Term
+Financial Capability for the Medium & Long Term

-- Sustainability of an Individuals Finances
+Sustainability of an Individual's Finances

-- Sustainability of the Financial System
+Sustainability of the Financial System

 Students have to pass each of the 4 compulsory units.
-Each unit as two papers – one multiple choice paper and one pre-release case study paper.
+Each unit has two papers – one multiple choice paper and one pre-release case study paper.
 Students are able to re-take each paper once, free of charge, and the highest score counts!